Binomi0/chess-ts-lib/README.md

 ## 🙌 Contributions

 Pull requests and ideas are welcome!
+Please ensure your code follows the existing style and includes tests.